microsoft/WhatTheHack/030-ConversationalAI/Student/Challenge1-QnA.md

 # Challenge 1 - Create Multi-Turn QNA Knowledge Base
 [< Previous Challenge](./Challenge0-Setup.md) - **[Home](../README.md)** - [Next Challenge>](./Challenge2-LUIS.md)
 ## Introduction
 QnA maker is a no code experience that allows you to create a natural conversational layer over you data.
 It is used to find the most appropriate answer for any input from your custom knowledge base of information.
-We're going to be building out a QnA based off of the FSI Industry Use Case Document that is in the Student folder of this Github.
+We're going to be building out a QnA based off of the FSI Industry Use Case Document that is in the Student folder of this GitHub.
 However you can build QnA out of a website, excel document, FAQ, etc. Our QnA Knowledge base will deal with the ESG portion of our project.
 You can imagine that a Investment Manager is looking at their stocks and considering what to buy.
 They can interact with the bot to ask for the ESG rating of a specific company and then dive deeper into  the Company belief's for specific Environmental topics.
-In this hack we're just focusing on Microsoft, but building out a enterpris bot you would have a much larger knowledge base to pull from.
+In this hack we're just focusing on Microsoft, but building out a enterprise bot you would have a much larger knowledge base to pull from.

 ## Description